 \subsection{Comparison with the Laplace Approximation}

-We summarize our results beginning with a comparison between uncertainty quantification with UQ-VAE and with the Laplace approximation.
+We summarize our results beginning with a comparison between UQ using UQ-VAE and with the Laplace approximation.
+It is important to point out that UQ-VAE provides a global Gaussian approximation while the Laplace approximation is usually a local Gaussian approximation at the MAP point.
 From the results, we can see that the posterior mean estimated by the UQ-VAE is closer to the true value than the MAP estimate.
 However, the Laplace approximation provides larger uncertainty estimates which ensures they are still feasible despite the underestimation of values by the MAP.
 In contrast, especially for larger values of $\penJS$, the UQ-VAE uncertainty estimates are smaller and, in some cases, the true parameter values at the location of the anomaly lie slightly outside the uncertainty estimates.

 Recall that the statistics of the noise are accurately modelled.
 Therefore, the larger the value of $\noiselevel$, the more diminished the influence of the likelihood model (\ref{EqOptLkhd}) on the training procedure; through penalization by the weighting matrix $\regnoise$.
 For the Laplace approximation (\ref{EqLaplaceApprox}), this translates to an increase in the approximate posterior variance.
 The approximate posterior variance obtained from the UQ-VAE also exhibits this response to the increased noise regularization.